barbara42/Dar_One/docs/src/case_studies.md

 z= 1
 t = 1 # using yearly averages
 ```
 Next, we initialize the plankton community, excluding mixotrophic dinoflagellates.
 Each grid cell starts out with the same quantity of plankton.
+Reminder that you can see a list of all the plankton tracers, their IDs, and functional groups on the [darwin backgroung](@ref) page.

 ```
 # start with the same plankton community in each cell
 for tracer_id in 21:70